 - A U.S. citizen petitioner, living and working abroad, receives a job relocation within the same company or subsidiary to the United States, or an offer of a new job in the United States with very little notice.

-Petitioners residing in Australia who believe that their situation qualifies as an emergency may request an exception to allow a U.S. Consulate General in Australia to accept the filing.
-Each request will be evaluated individually by USCIS.
+Petitioners residing in Australia who believe that their situation qualifies as an emergency may request an exemption to allow a U.S. Consulate General in Australia to accept the filing.
+Each request will be evaluated individually by a Consular officer.
 The petitioner is required to follow the steps below:

 - Provide a detailed explanation of why their case merits an exception and include any paperwork in support of this.